StandardCyborg/clip-openscad/README.md

 - ❌ iPhone 11 Pro Max

 ## License
-We release our final clips [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) in `mirror-clip`.

-This repo is © 2020, Standard Cyborg, Inc. Proprietary.
+This repo is released under the MIT license